How to Get From Hoi An to Hue

 Techbus VN JSC leaves from its bus station in Hoi An, 1.5 km north of the Old Town.
 It parks along Doi Cung Street in Hue city centre.

-Bus schedules from Hoi An to Hue
+Bus schedule from Hoi An to Hue

 Hoi An to Hue by Minivan